Skip to main content

 Synergies

-• Pair with tryptophan-rich proteins for serotonin synthesis; pair tryptophan-rich proteins with moderate carbs to increase Trp:LNAA ratio
+• Pair ripe bananas with tryptophan-rich proteins for serotonin synthesis; moderate carbs can increase Trp:LNAA ratio (timing midday or evening for calming effect)

 Preparation